Lenoush/tuto_usefull/README_git.md

 ### Pull Request (PR)
 Once the PR is (squashed and) merged, don't forget to update your local repo (`git checkout master && git pull upstream master`) and your distant repo (`git push origin master`).

+# Contexte

-Add a local project to your git :
+### Add a local project to your git :

-- go to your project on a terminal.
+- Go to your project on a terminal
-- git init -b “mainBranch” ⇒ init your main branch.
+- Init your main branch
-- do a “Commit”.
+- Commit
-- go on Github and create a new repository.
+- On Github, create a new repository
-- recover URL of your git.
+- Recover URL of your git
-- go on your terminal.
-- git remote add origin “URL”. ⇒ bond
-- git remote -v ⇒ check the URL
-- git push -u origin main
+- On your terminal, add local project on github command
+- Push

 Commit :